laroche/private-geldanlage/optionen.md

    - /ES has a multiplier of 50.
 So if we speak about 3x$3.00=$9.00 short puts, we receive about 50x$9.00=$450 credit.
 And pay around the same for later on buying the 5 long puts.
      You can then optimize to be paid also for trading fees and commissions and trying to also be paid the $-0.20 buyback.
-   - Step 1: If the market is trading down at least -0.5%: Sell 3x puts (per Tranche) 90 - 120 DTE for credit: $3.00 each.
+   - Step 1: If the market is trading down at least -0.5%: Sell 3 puts (per Tranche) 90 - 120 DTE for credit: $3.00 each.
       - So with -3 Puts 90-120 DTE, we collect around 50x3x$3.00=$450 credit.
-   - Step 2: Immediately 2x place GTC (Good Till Cancel) orders:
+   - Step 2: Immediately place 2 GTC (Good Till Cancel) orders:
-      - GTC to buy 5x puts at the strike 50 points below the short puts, same expiration, using the debit shown in column N.
+      - First GTC to buy 5 puts at the strike 50 points below the short puts, same expiration, using the debit shown in column N.
          - You received 3x$3.00=$9.00 credit from first trade.
 Now you can spend a bit less than $9.00/5=$1.80 for the long puts.
            You need to subtract commissions and fees from this price.
 So one long put can cost around $1.60.
       - Second GTC order to buy to close the initial short puts for a debit of $-0.20.
-   - Step 3: If at 21 DTE the short puts are still open, buy to close to to remove Gamma risk.
+   - Step 3: If at 21 DTE the short puts are still open, buy to close to remove Gamma risk.
-     This may cost more than the intended $-0.20 debit which could result in small cost of this hedge to be in play.
+     This may cost more than the intended $-0.20 debit which could result in a small cost of this hedge to be in play.
      The small cost will be well worth the potential return in a massive selloff.
+   - If you have completed steps 1 to 3 above, this is called one tranche of a BSH.
+Once a tranche is complete, you should immediately start setting up your next tranche to increase your hedge.
    - Setting up the first tranche of the BSH, you are exposed to a very high risk in case of a market selloff.
      Once the hedge is in place, setting up further tranches of the BSH involves less risk.
      If several tranches are setup, you only reduce your downside hedge while setting up new tranches.
 - Sweet Bobby hat den BSH hier erklärt: [How to trade the Black Swan Hedge](https://www.youtube.com/watch?v=A5Tm_GBJauk)
    - Strikes - sell three short puts approximately $3.
 Buy 5 long puts 50 points below the shorts. (/ES)
    - Days To Expiration (DTE) - begin the entire campaign by purchasing 4 BSH tranches outright at